Fire Pit Rings: What To Know Before You Buy

 Although always utilitarian, some fire pit rings are also decorative.
 While it’s true you can stick with a simple black metal ring, many fire pit rings feature cutouts of everything from trees, birds and wildlife to fairies, stars and moons.

 As the name suggests, rings are usually round, although some feature hexagonal or octagonal shapes.
 In addition, some fire pit rings are collapsible and portable, so you can take them camping or simply store them when campfire season is over.
+Others feature smokeless fire pit inserts, that, as the name suggests, offer a virtually smokeless option.

 Outdoor fire pit rings are typically 36 to 44 inches in diameter — a good size for backyard fires rather than larger bonfires.
 These rings are usually made from powder-coated, rusty or galvanized steel.
 Prices for fire pit rings range from less than $40 to well over $200.